-The Company is dependent on a small number of directors and officers: Christopher Ecclestone serves as CEO and Director; Lara Smith serves as President, COO and Director; Marcy Kiesman serves as CFO; and Brooklyn Reed serves as Corporate Secretary.
+Lara Smith serves as Company CEO, President and Director; Jon Harris serves as COO and Director; Nelson Lamb serves as CFO; and Brooklyn Reed serves as Corporate Secretary.
 The preceding individuals are active in the day-to-day operations of the Company.
-Hugh Oswald and David Robinson are independent directors of the Company.
+Hugh Oswald, Joel Montgomery and Simon Hobson are independent directors of the Company.